 When there are several people texting in and multiple people responding to messages, your Slack channel can feel very busy.
 Threading helps you easily organize these texts.
 For example: someone texts and asks, "What time is the meeting?".
 You reply "6pm".
 Later they reply with "Thanks!".
 All of this will happen in the same thread.

-This lets you easily see the context of each incoming message and keeps your channel organized.
+This lets you see the context of each incoming message and keeps your channel organized.

 How to use the Slack-Clearstream integration

 Texting is a great way to get prayer requests from your church members.
-Ther are two ways to do this:
+There are two ways: